Antireligious campaigns in China: Tibetan Buddhists

 According to a report by the Tibetan Centre for Human Rights and Democracy, under Xi Jinping, the widespread targeting of Tibetans and Tibetan Buddhist monasteries, together with the persecution of ordained Khenpos, nuns, and monks, escalated.
 Han Chinese settling in Tibet also continues.

 Massive redevelopment projects, including railways, mines, roadways, dams, and shopping centers forcibly displace Tibetans and erode the environment.
 From 2015 to the present, farmlands and ancestral nomadic grazing lands are also being confiscated from Tibetans.

 Reports state that administrators of monasteries have been replaced by police or by people considered government infiltrators, while military surveillance units have been installed at Kirti Monastery, Yarchen Gar, Shak Rongpo Gaden Dargyeling Monastery, and at other monasteries, along with CCTV cameras.
 Drongna Monastery was forcibly closed in 2013, and its chant master Thardhod Gyaltsen received an 18-year prison sentence in 2014 for possession of a picture and recording of the 14th Dalai Lama.

 Some also express concerns that construction and tourism are eroding Tibetan culture.
 By 2020, after Chinese state-sponsored tourist agencies funneled people from inner China to Lhasa, reports stated that the tourists disrupted ceremonies, were disrespectful to Tibetan customs, and threw trash around sacred sites.
 Police support the tourists confronted by complaints.

 Reports also indicate tourism is used to disrupt monastic life within Buddhist monasteries.
 Monastic residences of nuns and monks were demolished before mass evictions began in 2016 at Larung Gar, in 2019 at Yarchen Gar, in 2013 at Jhada Gon Palden Khachoe Nunnery, and elsewhere.
 For Yarchen Gar alone, almost six thousand monks and nuns were evicted from their homes.
 Between 2017 and 2018, at least 4,820 Tibetan and Han Chinese monks and nuns were removed from Larung Gar, and over 7,000 dwellings and other structures were demolished, which began in 2001.
-Reports indicate that nuns and nunneries are targeted for demolition more often than those of monks.
 Tourist accommodations and roads replaced the residences, or are planned for the sites where residences were demolished.
 Other monasteries are partially renovated for tourist accommodations, whose proximity disrupts daily life.